Mortality rate: Household surveys

 Household surveys or interviews are another way in which mortality rates are often assessed.
 There are several methods to estimate mortality in different segments of the population.
 One such example is the sisterhood method, which involves researchers estimating maternal mortality by contacting women in populations of interest and asking whether or not they have a sister, if the sister is of child-bearing age (usually 15) and conducting an interview or written questions about possible deaths among sisters.
 The sisterhood method, however, does not work in cases where sisters may have died before the sister being interviewed was born.

 Orphanhood surveys estimate mortality by questioning children are asked about the mortality of their parents.
-It has often been criticized as an adult mortality rate that is very biased for several reasons.
+It has often been criticized as an adult mortality rate that is biased for several reasons.
 The adoption effect is one such instance in which orphans often do not realize that they are adopted.
 Additionally, interviewers may not realize that an adoptive or foster parent is not the child's biological parent.
 There is also the issue of parents being reported on by multiple children while some adults have no children, thus are not counted in mortality estimates.

 Widowhood surveys estimate adult mortality by responding to questions about the deceased husband or wife.
 One limitation of the widowhood survey surrounds the issues of divorce, where people may be more likely to report that they are widowed in places where there is the great social stigma around being a divorcee.
 Another limitation is that multiple marriages introduce biased estimates, so individuals are often asked about first marriage.
-Biases will be significant if the association of death between spouses, such as those in countries with large AIDS epidemics.
+Biases will be significant if there is an association of death between spouses, such as those in countries with large STD or STI epidemics, like AIDS.